 If there are multiple teams present who don’t necessarily know one another yet but would like extra bonding time together before starting any kind activity where there needs trust building up between them first then try having them come together face-to-face then start moving side-to-side while holding hands before turning around so everyone ends up having their backs facing inward toward center while still holding hands aloft…

 Trust is not a feeling; it’s a choice.
 You can choose to trust someone and be vulnerable with them even though you don’t feel confident in the relationship.
 Trusting another person requires you to be honest with yourself about your own level of comfort with being vulnerable and how much risk you’re willing to take on at any given moment.
 That means trusting doesn’t always feel good—it can actually feel quite scary!
-But when you build trust over time, as long as both parties are committed to working through challenges together, then trust becomes something worth fighting for because it ultimately creates stronger relationships than those based solely on feelings alone.”
+But when you build trust in your remote team over time, as long as both parties are committed to working through challenges together, then trust becomes something worth fighting for because it ultimately creates stronger relationships than those based solely on feelings alone.”

 The Handshake Interlock